adjust/dev-docs/docs/ios/reference/ADJConfig/index.md

 The methods in this class must be called **before** you initialize the SDK.
 :::

-% classMethod configWithAppToken
+% Class method configWithAppToken

-:::{function} configWithAppToken(appToken, environment,allowSuppressLogLevel)
+:::::{function} configWithAppToken(appToken, environment,allowSuppressLogLevel)
 :noindex:

 Initialize the configuration object with your Adjust app token.